refractproject/refract-spec/namespaces/mson-namespace.md

 }
 ```

-Because of the implicit inheritance in MSON namespace, the example above can be
+Because of the implicit inheritance in the MSON namespace, the example above can be
 written as follows:

 ```json